nginxinc/nginx-one-workshops/labs/lab2/readme.md

     echo $JWT
     ```

-1. Using Docker, Login to to the Nginx Private Registry, using the $JWT ENV variable for the username, as follows.
+1. Using Docker, Login to to the NGINX Private Registry, using the $JWT ENV variable for the username, as follows.
 (Your system may require sudo):

     ```bash
     docker login private-registry.nginx.com --username=$JWT --password=none